 About Rare Nest

 Located in Chicago's Avondale neighborhood, Rare Nest Gallery opened in the Fall of 2017 with the major exhibition: CARONE CENTENNIAL CHICAGO.
+Since then, rare Nest has mounted 15 major exhibitions and has produced over sixty events including film premiers, lectures and concerts.
 Rare Nest is a retail art enterprise, welcoming novice and seasoned collectors.
 In addition to a lovingly restored 19th century storefront interior, rarenestgallery.com offers original artwork and small-run, limited edition prints.
-At outset, Rare Nest is projected to represent 10 established, living artists and 3 important estates.
-In addition, rarenestgallery.com will offer a carefully curated selection of printed Chicagoana and historic images.
+At outset, Rare Nest represents 10 established, living artists and 2 important estates (Herbert Brun, Otto Neumann).

-Rare Nest’s physical location will hosts receptions, lectures and other special events.
-Rare Nest will offer periodic off-site tours and visits to important private collections.
-The gallery will endeavor to be an integrative partner with community-based organizations through philanthropic engagement and other support.
+Rare Nest’s physical location hosts receptions, lectures and other special events.
+Rare Nest offers periodic off-site tours and visits to important private collections.
+The gallery endeavors to be an integrative partner with community-based organizations through philanthropic engagement and other support.

 The e-commerce platform (rarenestgallery.com) is content driven with valuable archival content.
 We are interested in understanding the context of an artist's life.